When did the first photons appear?

-Photons are tiny little particles of light, far too small to see individually.
+A photon is a tiny little particle of light, far too small to see individually.
 All light is made of photons (FOE-tahns).
 The earliest photons probably appeared about fifteen billion years ago, during the Big Bang.
-Unlike electrons and quarks, photons have no mass, so they can travel at the speed of light (about 186,000 miles per second) – that’s why we call it the speed of light.

 Photons behave in some ways like particles, little bits of stuff, and in other ways like waves.
 It’s not just visible sunlight that is made of photons, but a lot of other kinds of waves like radio waves, television broadcasts, x-rays, and the ultraviolet (UVA and UVB) rays that give you sunburns.
 The difference between light and these other kinds of waves depends on the size of the wave – the wavelength.
 Very short waves are x-rays and ultraviolet rays, that cause sunburn.
 Visible light like sunlight is made of medium-length waves.
 Radio and television waves are very long waves.
 But all of these rays are made of photons.

 If a photon moves in short wavelengths, like x-rays or ultraviolet rays, then that photon has more energy.
 It’s like if you were jumping rope quickly, you’d be using more energy than someone who jumped slowly.
 That’s why you have to be careful how much x-ray radiation or UV rays you get, or you’ll get radiation sickness or a sunburn.
 If the wavelength is longer, then that photon will have less energy – that’s why it’s not dangerous to stand in the way of microwaves, or cell phones, or radio or television broadcasts.